The nurse-directed health center is operated under the direct medical supervision of Forest Family Physicians.

 Our experienced RNs can assess and recommend treatment for a variety of health issues.
 Serious illnesses are referred to the nurse practitioner, the physicians, or to other health care providers.

-All eligible students must complete the Health Information Form (PDF) and return it to the Health Center.
+All eligible full-time undergraduate students must complete the Health Information Form (PDF) and return it to the Health Center.

 Transportation to off-campus medical facilities can be arranged by the Health Center during regular hours or by contacting Campus Security (434.544.8100) after-hours and weekends.

 Appointments are not required, but are strongly encouraged if you need to see the nurse practitioner or physician.